Meet The Team

 Mugdha Yeolekar, Ph.D.

 Mugdha is a scholar of world religions and cultures.
 She currently teaches world religions in the context of everyday life practices at California State University, Fullerton.
 She believes that introducing children to global cultures from early childhood is the only way to create inter-culturally competent future generation.
 Recently her essay about intercultural communication between toddlers (“Toddlers and Teas: Inter-religious Play” (with Tracy Sayuki Tiemeier) was published in a book titled Inter-religious Friendship.
-Mugdha has experience teaching online as well as in person for over ten years.
+Mugdha has experience teaching for over ten years.

 Komal Shah Kapoor, Ph.D.

 An educator with an entrepreneurial mindset.
 Komal is a practicing anthropologist, and a marketing communication expert.
 She is the founder of Speaker Post, a networking platform that connects guest speakers with educators.
 She is also the author of International Day, an illustrated children’s book in the series, Raising Culture-Curious Kids, which exposes children to global cultures via traditional dresses and country facts.
-Komal teaches applied communication at UCLA-X and California State University, Dominguez Hills and is completely comfortable with both face-to-face and virtual interactions.
+Komal teaches applied communication at UCLA-X, California State University, Dominguez Hills and Pepperdine.

 Friends of Culture Journeys